 When you use an umbrella like My Max, you become an employee of the umbrella company.
 Compliant umbrella companies will deduct employed levels of PAYE and NICs from your gross salary and pay them to HMRC on your behalf, just like any other company that directly employs you.
 That means you don’t have to worry about IR35.

 What does an umbrella company do?

 The umbrella company will employ you allowing you to build up continuous employment with one company while you work on a number of temporary assignments.
 This is handy, for example, when making mortgage applications.
-An umbrella company will also process your allowable business expenses.
+An umbrella company will also process any allowable business expenses.
 Where possible, you should always get receipts for your expenses and send to the umbrella company as requested, or retain safely at home for 6 years.

 There were major changes to the expenses rules in April 2016 such that there can be no reimbursement of ‘commute’ expenses for workers subject to (or the right of) supervision, direction or control in the way they carry out their work.
 Furthermore, expenses (other than mileage) cannot be reimbursed under flexible “salary sacrifice” arrangements.

 If an umbrella company claims that it can reduce your income tax or NICs, or let you claim more expenses than other companies, walk away.
 Income tax, NICs and allowable expenses are set by HMRC and no company has the power to alter these.
 If a company “allows” you to claim for extra expenses, you will still have to prove to HMRC, in the event of an enquiry, that the expenses were genuine.

 Will a limited company reduce my tax bill?

 If you are genuinely running your own business, forming a limited company and operating outside IR35 is more tax-efficient because you can receive some of your income in the form of dividends.
 Your IR35 status does however need to be reviewed carefully.
 And from April 2021 the responsibility for determining your IR35 will lie with the end client in both the public and private sector.